How to inclusively shape your organization’s voice

 Are we reinforcing standards and ideals set by a white-dominant culture?

 Some personality traits are easier to live out if you’re white.
 For example, an organization had been utilizing “direct” as one of its personality words.
 Directness is a privilege that’s historically been reserved for white people across many contexts, including the workplace.
-Some people of color on staff were uncomfortable with being explicitly tasked to embody it.
-The organization took the time to think deeply about what they were ultimately trying to accomplish with the word “direct.”
+Black women in particular are often characterized by white people as “angry” or “aggressive” for being direct.
+Some people of color on staff were uncomfortable with being explicitly tasked to embody this trait, unclear what it meant and to whom, and how it would actually be received.
+The organization took the time to think deeply about what they were ultimately trying to accomplish with the word direct.
 What was the common value underpinning it that they wanted to communicate?
-Staff united around the foundational idea of honesty and were able to bring the trait to life without being caused discomfort.
+After participating in some explicit conversations, folks ultimately united around “honest” as a more accurate and inclusive personality trait.

 Should our personality reflect the spirit of those with whom we work most closely?